 In this article published in BusinessWomanMedia, Gill shows a side of herself other than CRM.
-Here she shares some of the lessons that she has learnt on the road to speaking.
+Here, she shares some of the lessons that she has learnt on the road to speaking.
 This article came out of a presentation that Gill gave at Speakers' Bureau Toastmasters in January 2018.
-The video of this session is available here.

 Marketing yourself as a speaker isn't about you, it's about them.

 Keep this in the forefront of your mind as I take you through the first step in marketing yourself as a speaker.
 You begin by creating a strategic and compelling speaker profile.
 Your professional speaker’s profile is a brief and relevant summary of who you are, why you are an expert in your field and what problems you solve.
 The goal of your profile isn’t to give your life story, it is to get you booked as a speaker.

 Before you start developing your profile, you need to be aware that the audience for your speaker profile is not the audience for your presentation.
 Your speaker profile needs to explain to the people organising the event, who are usually not the event attendees, why you are good for their audience.
 For example, if your message is aimed at start-up businesses looking for funding, it is unlikely that the event will be organised by a start-up business looking for funding.
 So, your speaker profile should explain to a conference organiser or an executive assistant why your presentation adds value to an event aimed at start-up businesses looking for funding.